Last Updated on July 5, 2026 by Daniel Globe

 Perfect For Sandwiches

-- Soft crumb that hugs flavor
+- A soft crumb that holds flavor

 Pane Toscano: The Unsalted Tuscan Staple